Find Unplanned Pregnancy Help in Ohio

 If you’re considering abortion in Ohio, you should first contact your doctor to assess whether there are any potential health concerns and which abortion options are possible for you at this time.
 Having your doctor determine what stage you’re at in your pregnancy will be necessary, because this will determine which types of abortion procedures are available to you.
 Only women who are earlier in their pregnancy are able to choose abortion in Ohio as their unplanned pregnancy option.

 Almost all abortions in the U.S. take place within the first few weeks following conception in the form of a pill.
 After 20 weeks of pregnancy, most states will not allow a woman to obtain an abortion.
+Although you do not want to rush such an important decision, it is important to be aware of these timelines.

 However, if you’re early in your pregnancy and wish to pursue abortion for an unplanned pregnancy, it’s important to educate yourself about Ohio abortion laws, in case they affect you: